Pelican-Party/steam-web-wrap/README.md

 # Steam Web Wrap

-Steam web wrap is a prebuilt application which you can use to publish web games to steam with very minimal configuration required.
+Steam Web Wrap is a prebuilt application which you can use to publish web games to steam with very minimal configuration required.

 ## What this is